Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 Camera Devices

-In case of TrackedCam Compounds, the most important input devices on the INPUT # panel are the Camera Device and the Tracking Device.
+In the case of TrackedCam Compounds, the most important input devices on the INPUT # panel are the Camera Device and the Tracking Device.

-By default, Mapped #1 is the default input for both of them, but this will only work if you have mapped any input to #1 ID.
+By default, Mapped #1 is the default input for both of them, but this will only work if you have mapped any input to the #1 ID.

 More on mapping devices here.